College of Osteopathic Medicine

 video Feature

-Dr. Sidney James, is the Medical Director for the Simulation Center and Assistant Professor of Specialty Medicine at CHSU-COM.
+Sidney James, DO, FACEP, is the Medical Director for the Simulation Center and Assistant Professor of Specialty Medicine at CHSU-COM.
 Dr. James is passionate about teaching medical students how to use ultrasound devices as a diagnostic tool, helping them familiarize themselves with it starting early in their first year.
 As a practitioner that uses point-of-care ultrasound with his patients in private practice and the ER, Dr. James knows how beneficial it is to be able to make clinical decisions using handheld ultrasound devices that connect directly to a smartphone or tablet.
 Learn more about Dr. James’ work and why point-of-care ultrasound is such an important tool at the bedside.

 Faculty Feature – Dr. Sara Goldgraben